ryanholt/content-model/definitions.md

 ##CALENDAR LISTING
 A **calendar listing** is a specific event on a specific day(s) and lives on the Global Calendar.
 Calendar listings may be classes, conferences, workshops, competitions, festivals, fairs, field days, camps or other organized events.
 They must be events open to the public or segment of the public that further the mission of Wildlife Resources.
 They may be organized, promoted, sponsored or endorsed, in whole or part, by Wildlife Resources.

-Calendar listing provide specific instructions and information for attending the event, ie, the date, time, place, cost, reservation instructions, prerequisites, map, phone number/email, hosting organization and other details.
+Calendar listings provide specific instructions and information for attending the event, ie, the date, time, place, cost, reservation instructions, prerequisites, map, phone number/email, hosting organization and other details.

-###EXAMPLES:
+###EXAMPLES INCLUDE:
 - JAKEs Day at Charlie Elliott, May 5
 - Free Fishing Days, September 24-25
 - Hunter Education 10-hour course at WRCC next Saturday